spring-projects/spring-framework/CONTRIBUTING.md

 ### Format commit messages

-Please read and follow the [commit guidelines section of Pro Git][].
+Please read and follow the [Commit Guidelines section of Pro Git][].

 Most importantly, please format your commit messages in the following way (adapted from the commit template in the link above):